EWeinstein/EWeinstein.github.io/index.md

 <img src="/images/Eli_Weinstein_v2.png" alt="drawing" width="150" align="left" hspace="10">

-I'm a postdoctoral research scientist with [David Blei](http://www.cs.columbia.edu/~blei/) at Columbia University.
+I am incoming assistant professor of chemistry at the Technical University of Denmark (DTU).

 I work on fundamental methodology in probabilistic machine learning and its application to molecules.

-I focus on developing machine learning methods to design laboratory experiments (experimental design) and to learn from natural experiments (causal inference).
-I am principally interested in developing algorithms that exploit unique properties of molecular systems, such as molecular sources of randomness, to learn about the natural world.
+My research focuses on developing machine learning methods to design laboratory experiments (experimental design) and to learn from natural experiments and observation (causal inference).
+I am principally interested in developing algorithms that exploit unique features of molecular systems, such as molecular sources of randomness, or billions of years of evolutionary history.

-If you would like to read more, I recommend my papers on [steering stochastic chemical reactions](https://proceedings.mlr.press/v151/weinstein22a) to [synthesize DNA from generative models at scale](https://www.biorxiv.org/content/10.1101/2024.09.13.612900v2), or on [hierarchical causal modeling](https://arxiv.org/abs/2401.05330) and its application to [human immune receptors](https://arxiv.org/abs/2410.14127).
+If you would like to read more, I recommend my papers on [steering stochastic chemical reactions](https://proceedings.mlr.press/v151/weinstein22a) to [synthesize DNA from generative models at scale](https://www.biorxiv.org/content/10.1101/2024.09.13.612900v2), or on [hierarchical causal modeling](https://arxiv.org/abs/2401.05330) and its application to [human immune receptor repertoires](https://arxiv.org/abs/2410.14127).

 My fundamental research is often motivated by applied problems in therapeutics and drug discovery.
 I am part-time Director of Machine Learning Research at [Jura Bio](https://www.jura.bio), a genomic medicines startup, where my methods have been translated into therapeutic discovery and development.

+Previously, I was a postdoctoral research scientist with [David Blei](http://www.cs.columbia.edu/~blei/) in the Data Science Institute at Columbia University.
 I received my PhD in Biophysics from Harvard University in 2022, advised by [Debora Marks](https://marks.hms.harvard.edu/index.html) and [Jeff Miller](https://jwmi.github.io/), as a [Hertz Foundation Fellow](https://www.hertzfoundation.org/).
 I received my A.B. in Chemistry and Physics with highest honors from Harvard in 2016, working with [Adam Cohen](http://cohenweb.rc.fas.harvard.edu/).

-**I am joining the Technical University of Denmark (DTU) as an assistant professor of chemistry in September 2025.**
-Please feel free to reach out if you are interested in working with me as a PhD student or postdoc, or otherwise collaborating.
+**Please reach out if you are interested in working with me as a PhD student or postdoc, or otherwise collaborating.**

-Email: ew2760 [at] columbia.edu
+Email: eli.n.weinstein [at] gmail.com

 ## Publications and preprints
 \*Equal contribution (first or last author)